vivitsaS/ml-from-scratch/readme.md

 * Read the README.md file for that algorithm, which provides comprehensive information about the algorithm, its implementation, and usage.
 * Explore the Python script (algorithm.py) for the algorithm's implementation.

-## Contributing

-I appreciate contributions from the machine learning community.
-If you'd like to contribute your own implementations, improve existing code, or enhance documentation, please follow the contribution guidelines outlined in the repository.

 ## Acknowledgements

 This script is for educational purposes and was inspired by various machine learning courses and tutorials.